 For this approach to work effectively, customer service and support teams need to be spread across different locations and time zones.
 This way, businesses can maintain continuity of workflow and support, and customers can find help wherever they are located.

 Customer service teams need to be on top of their jobs and resolve queries quickly and accurately.
 First call resolution rates should be high with agents available 24/7, not only for phone conversations or chats but also to resolve trouble tickets.

 Finally, a system should be designed where information, knowledge, and business processes are seamlessly transferred from one team to another.
 Handoffs for pending tasks and queries are essential so the next team member can resolve them and the customer does not have to connect with the business again for support.

 There are numerous customer service approaches and models out there.
 All are trying to help businesses offer excellent and uninterrupted service.
 However, which model works best for your company depends on the type of business you run, your communication infrastructure, and your budget.
 More importantly, what are you hoping to achieve with a new customer service model?
-To determine if Follow the Sun can help your business, let’s look at the advantages and disadvantages of such a model.
+To determine if a Follow the Sun support schedule can help your business, let’s look at the advantages and disadvantages of such a model.